gabrieloc/QuadKit/README.md

 ![QuadKit](QuadKit.png)

-**A simple set of interfaces for connecting and sending input data to your Wi-Fi enabled quadcopter**
+**A simple set of interfaces for communicating with your Wi-Fi enabled quadcopter**.

+QuadKit powers [SCARAB](https://itunes.apple.com/us/app/scarab-rc-controller-for-quadcopters/id1205279859), an RC controller for iOS.
+Read about the making of QuadKit: [Building a Quadcopter Controller for iOS and Open-Sourcing the Internals](https://medium.com/@_gabrieloc/building-a-quadcopter-controller-for-ios-and-open-sourcing-the-internals-3bbc7f526ed2#.8c7aaatsv)

+[![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)

 ## Installation

-[![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)

 Add this to your Cartfile: